 Never the gardener before not a single day in my life.
 But on these few early days there I stood having planted a few seeds inside a small 3 by 3 box I had fashioned out of a few beams from the home depot.

 Nothing amazing.
 Yet I had no idea that the very site of them breaking through the earth would spark a passion in me that I have seldom felt in my life.

-Once that day occured and it did, I felt a calm joy over me.
-Suddenly these tiny creatures would become an important part of my day.
+Once that day occurred and it did, I felt a calm joy over me.
+Suddenly these tiny buds would become an important part of my day.